2016 Browning Dark Ops Elite

 - Use this with the security case, or just the camera itself.
 The Dark Ops Elite has brackets on the back specifically for this lock.

 - SD cards store your pictures and videos for easy removal.
-We give you a free SD card with the Dark Ops Elite, but most people use a second card.
 If you have two cards, you can swap them out when you retrieve the pictures.

 Verified Customer Reviews